verloop/twirpy/README.md

 If you want to use the server and clients of v5, then use the [0.0.1](https://github.com/verloop/twirpy/releases/tag/0.0.1) release.

+### Message Body Length

+Currently, message body length limit is set to 100kb, you can override this by passing `max_receive_message_length` to the server constructor.

 ## Support and community
 Python: [#twirp](https://python-community.slack.com/messages/twirp).
 Join Python community slack [here](https://pythoncommunity.herokuapp.com)